StormFireFox1/Refuge/content/post/2018-09-28-adventures-in-privacy.md

 +++

-Ever since the huge [Equifax breach](https://www.theguardian.com/us-news/2017/sep/07/equifax-credit-breach-hack-social-security) that pretty much spooked the living crap out of over 100 million people in the United States, I have been acutely aware of anything regarding privacy.
+Ever since the huge [Equifax breach](https://www.theguardian.com/us-news/2017/sep/07/equifax-credit-breach-hack-social-security) that pretty much spooked the living hell out of over 100 million people in the United States, I have been acutely aware of anything regarding privacy.
 It has long been a known fact that corporations not only [poorly protect our data](https://news.ycombinator.com/item?id=15395946), but also sell all of our information to third parties, for usages such as [ad targeting](https://mashable.com/2018/02/14/facebook-spam-2fa/).
 However, if this happens, there is no limit